GrishonNganga/Desiiignr/README.md

 * Postgresql -> See https://www.postgresql.org/download/ to download for your platform of choice.

 ### Setup
-* Clone the repo `git clone https://github.com/GrishonNganga/Margatsni.git`
+* Clone the repo `git clone https://github.com/GrishonNganga/Desiiigner.git`
-* Move into the directory `cd Margatsni`
+* Move into the directory `cd Desiiigner`
 * Create a virtual environment `python -m venv virtual`
 * Install all dependencies with `pip install -r requirements.txt`
 * Create `.env` file and add your environment variables.